easytarget/BoatFanControl/Software/README.md

 # Code for the boat Fan Controller
-Primary/complete code is in 'BoatFanControl' folder, please read the comments.
+Primary/complete code is in 'BoatFanControl' folder, please read the comments

+The 'VoltageCalibrate' and 'SensorCalibrate' sketches are useful for verifying the hardware as well as checking calibration

-Other folders contain test and/or experimental code I have played with.
+Other folders contain test and/or experimental code I have played with

-All code is for the DigiSpark board, ATTiny 85 based, and assumes the Arduino IDE is used.
+All code is for the DigiSpark board, ATTiny 85 based, and assumes the Arduino IDE is used

 The tiny DHT11 sensor lib I use is from: http://www.micro4you.com/files/sensor/